-The amended Environment Protection Act 2017 will change how Victoria regulates pollution, waste and contamination from businesses.
+The Act has changed how Victoria regulates pollution, waste and contamination from businesses.

 The Act aims for fairness for people who run their business legally.
-It will strengthen our powers to investigate businesses.
-There will also be large increases to penalties for rogue operators.
+It strengthens our powers to investigate businesses.
+There are large increases to penalties for rogue operators.

-The general environmental duty (GED) is at the centre of the new Act.
+The general environmental duty (GED) is at the centre of the Act.
 It applies to all Victorians.
 You must reduce the risk of your activities potentially harming the environment or human health through pollution or waste.

-The GED will apply to many businesses, including some that may be dealing with EPA for the first time.
+The GED applies to many businesses, including some that may be dealing with EPA for the first time.
 We’ll support you to understand your obligations.

 Occupational health and safety (OHS) law, which many businesses use and are familiar with, was the template for building the GED.

-The Act introduces a more flexible and risk-based approach.
-This includes a range of new tools we call permissions.
+The Act uses a more flexible and risk-based approach.
+This includes a range of tools we call permissions.
 Registrations, permits and licences are all permissions.
 They regulate activities according to the level of risk posed.

 If you produce industrial waste you must take it to a place that can lawfully receive it.
 This includes sorting, recovery and disposal facilities.
-New obligations and penalties apply to ensure waste is properly managed.
+Obligations and penalties apply to ensure waste is properly managed.

 You must report certain pollution incidents (known as 'notifiable incidents') to EPA as soon as practicable.
 This will help to make sure we can respond quickly to protect human health and the environment.

 A notifiable incident is one that causes or threatens to cause harm to the environment or human health.
 You must notify EPA even if the information will put you or your business at risk of legal action.
 Failure to report may result in a penalty.

-You must comply with new contaminated land duties, the duty to manage and the duty to notify.
+You must comply with contaminated land duties, the duty to manage and the duty to notify.
 You must minimise risks of harm from contamination on any site you manage or control, even if you didn’t cause the contamination.